Squash Souffle | The Perfect Side Dish

 Step three

-Place the butter in a saucepan and melt the butter on medium/low heat.
+Place the butter in a saucepan and melt on medium/low heat.
 (C)

 Step four

-Add the squash, sugar, flour, eggs, milk, salt, and melted butter in the mixing bowl.
+Add the squash, sugar, flour, whole eggs, milk, salt, and melted butter to the large bowl.

 Step five

-First use a rubber spatula to mix the ingredients together and then whisk until incorporated.
+First, use a rubber spatula to fold the ingredients together and then whisk the squash mixture until incorporated.

 Step six